 Give students the review they need to master the skill!

 With this in mind, each day I set aside a portion of time to practice previously taught skills.
 From this practice, RED, Review Every Day, was born.
-This packet contains 28 quick review half sheets focused on decimals.
+This packet contains 28 quick review half sheets focused on measurement.
 The skills reviewed are aligned to the 5th grade Common Core Standards.

 Each review has anywhere from 8 to 12 questions.
 In my classroom I spread the 28 lessons out and usually do not use them one day after another.
 I have other RED lessons that I would mix and match.
 So, for instance, Monday might be Fractions 1 and Tuesday might be Decimals 1.
 By Friday, I may be ready to use Fractions 2.

 Each review is a half-sheet.
 Lesson 1 and Lesson 3 are on page 1.
 Lesson 2 and Lesson 4 are on page 2.
 I do this intentionally.
 If you run page 1 on the front and page 2 on the back and then cut the sheet in half, you will have Fractions 1 on the front and Fractions 2 on the back.
 The entire document is set up this way.
 This saves paper, and allows the teacher to teach the lessons in order and in a more efficient way.